cosmos/ibc-temp/spec/app/ics-029-decentralized-identifiers/did.md

 A common use case of decentralized identifiers is the creation of a standard digital identity that can authenticate with apps and services.
 This use case generally entails an **on-chain** registry of identity and associated verification methods and delegated capabilities that can then be used to authenticate and log-in to a variety of **off-chain** apps and services.

-IBC DIDs will support this usecase, but will also enable authentication and capability delegation for **on-chain** apps through IBC.
+IBC DIDs will support this usecase, but will also enable authentication and capability delegation for **on-chain** apps.

 Additionally, IBC DIDs will also support arbitrary authentication schemes by providing the ability to delegate verification to a third party module over IBC.